IronManYG/Qodem-v1/README.md

 3- In the Firebase assistant window click on cloud firestore and choose to Get started with Cloud Firestore (KOLILIN).

-4- Do the required steps as explained Get started with Cloud Firestore (KOLILIN).
+4- Do the required steps as explained Get started with Cloud Firestore (KOTLIN).

 5- After completing the previous step and generating your API key add it to AndroidStudioProjects/Qodem/local.properties like this MAPS_API_KEY=YOUR-Key